top of page

 📍 Shohola, PA – I grew up in the vibrant colors of the ’90s, on the rolling hillsides of Pennsylvania – catching salamanders, being chased by chickens, and being fueled by Nickelodeon and Crayola.
 (Plot twist: I later interned at Crayola.
 Manifesting works, y’all.)

-📍 Kutztown, PA – Got my BFA in Graphic Design & Illustration in a tiny town surrounded by Amish farms.
+📍 Kutztown, PA – Got my BFA in Graphic Design & Illustration in a hidden gem of an art school, surrounded by Amish farms.

-📍 San Francisco, CA – Earned my MFA in Art Direction, got really into silkscreen printing, and learned the fine art of serving and drinking overpriced coffee.
+📍 San Francisco, CA – Earned my MFA in Art Direction for Advertising, got really into silkscreen printing, and learned the fine art of serving and drinking overpriced coffee.

-📍 Chicago, IL – Became an art director at a big fancy ad agency.
+📍 Chicago, IL – Became an Art Director at a big fancy ad agency called Leo Burnett.
 (Turns out, selling cereal and underarm deodorant wasn’t my calling.)
 Realized capitalism makes my soul cry and put in my 2 weeks notice.

 If for some reason (likely insanity) you want to hear even more about my story, particularly big life pivots and the chapter with my Dad, I was recently interviewed by Canvas Rebel Magazine.
 Check it out here!